Chile Travel Tips

 3. Amazing Laguna San Rafael Glacier (in the middle of our Patagonia)

 Always check the bills and change.
-Special care with taxi drivers and in gas stations (I guess this is worldwide advice).
+Special care with taxi drivers and gas stations (I guess this is worldwide advice).

 Restaurants: